How to Choose a Nursing School near West Hills California

 Registered nurses are the primary occupation in the medical delivery system.
 RNs practice in many different West Hills CA medical environments, including hospitals, family practices, outpatient clinics, nursing homes and even schools.
 Their basic duty is to assist doctors in the treatment of their patients.
 However, the particular duties of a registered nurse will depend on their job or specialization as well as where they work.
 Some of the responsibilities of an RN may include:

 - Supervising LPNs, LVNs and nurse aides

 - Taking care of health records and charts

-Nurses with a higher degree may have more high level job duties and responsibilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and typically work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.
+Nurses with a higher degree may have more advanced job duties and responsibilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
+They can administer primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degrees Available

 There are multiple degrees offered to become a registered nurse.
 And in order to become an RN, a student must attend an accredited school and program.
 A student can receive a qualifying degree in as little as 2 years, or continue on to attain a graduate degree for a total of 6 years.
 Following are some short summaries of the nursing degrees that are offered in the West Hills CA area.

 - Associates.
 The Associate Degree in Nursing (ADN) is generally a two year program made available by California community colleges.
 It preps graduates for an entry level position in nursing in medical centers including hospitals, clinics or nursing homes.
 Many use the ADN as an entry into nursing and subsequently attain a more advanced degree.